Blockchain-Technology-Lab/consensus-decentralization/docs/contribute.md

 - document how the new ledger's data is retrieved in the [corresponding documentation page](https://github.com/Blockchain-Technology-Lab/pooling-analysis/blob/main/docs/data.md);
   if Google BigQuery is used, add the new query to [queries.yaml](https://github.com/Blockchain-Technology-Lab/pooling-analysis/blob/main/queries.yaml)

+### Data

+You can optionally commit small sample data for the new ledger in the input folder.
+Alternatively, make sure to add your raw data file in the input folder before running the tool on the new ledger.

 ## Update existing mapping information

 All mapping data are in the folder `mapping_information`.
 To update or add